History of Nairn: Wars of the Three Kingdoms

 From 1644 to 1645 James Graham, 1st Marquess of Montrose led the Royalists in the Wars of the Three Kingdoms on 9 May 1645, the battle of Auldearn was fought two miles south east of Nairn, between Royalists and Covenanters.
 This battle resulted in a victory for the royalists, the battlefield has been included in the Inventory of Historic Battlefields in Scotland and is protected by Historic Scotland under the Historic Environment (Amendment) Act 2011.
 The Laird of Calder's house and lands in Nairn were burned, and his goods plundered by Montrose as was the nearby town of Elgin following the battle as he believed them to have supported the Covenant.

 During the Jacobite rising of 1715 forced levies of arms, horses, or forage were made of the people of Nairn.
 While some gentry did join the Jacobite cause, on the whole the district stood firm in its adherence to the Hanoverian cause despite the close proximity to the raised Jacobite army in Braemar under John Erskine, Earl of Mar.

-After passing through Elgin on Sunday the 13th of April 1746, Duke of Cumberland on the 14th approached Nairn, Lord John Drummond troops attempted to oppose the duke's entrance to the town but was quickly dissuaded by the appearance of the main body of the Hanoverian army.
+After passing through Elgin on Sunday 13 April 1746, Duke of Cumberland on the 14th approached Nairn, Lord John Drummond troops attempted to oppose the duke's entrance to the town but was quickly dissuaded by the appearance of the main body of the Hanoverian army.
 The duke's forces, which numbered about 7000 foot, 2000 horse and a train of artillery entered Nairn later that day.
 Part of the troops were lodged in the tolbooth and other buildings.
 The old Bufs bivouacked on the haugh on the east side of the river; but the main body had to march to Balblair, about a mile west of the town, where they formed a camp as the town could not support such a large retinue of troops.
-Duke of Cumberland stayed in Nairn the night before the battle of Culloden on the 15th of April 1746 in Laird of Kilravocks town-house, Tuesday the 15th being his birthday.
+Duke of Cumberland stayed in Nairn the night before the battle of Culloden on 15 April 1746 in Laird of Kilravocks town-house, Tuesday the 15th being his birthday.
 Lord George Murray suggested a night attack on the encampment in Nairn which could have taken the place in history of the battle of Culloden.

 After the battle of Auldearn, Montrose's men burned and destroyed Cawdor's house in the town.
 Following the abolition of hereditary jurisdictions in 1747, the office of sheriff and constable of the castle ceased to be hereditary titles in the family of Cawdor.

 170 years from the comments of King James VI of Scotland, in 1773 Samuel Johnson noted the continuation of the Gaelic language in Nairn as part of its culture.